 Best known as the “Thanksgiving table-worthy” level.

-(I clearly have Nick Jonas’s “Levels” song stuck in my head.
-I’m too old to listen to his music, I know.)
+(I may have Nick Jonas’s “Levels” song stuck in my head).

-So make this tonight, tomorrow and of course, on Thanksgiving.
-Why?
-Because, November.
+So make this tonight, tomorrow and for any and every holiday.

 - Preheat the oven to 400 F.